Sunk cost fallacy: Definition, examples, how to avoid

 What is the sunk cost fallacy?

-Whenever we fall prey to the sunk cost fallacy, we make irrational decisions that are against our best interest.
-And since this tendency is so deeply ingrained in human behavior, it’s important to understand how the sunk cost fallacy works so we can make good decisions based on logic—not dig ourselves into a deeper and deeper hole.
+Whenever we fall prey to the sunk cost fallacy, we make irrational decisions that are against our best interests.
+Understanding how this bias works helps us make good decisions based on logic rather than digging ourselves into a deeper hole.

 What is a sunk cost?